Ireland's Classic Hits Radio: Programming

-In 2021 the station announced that Kim Wilde would present a custom version of 'The Kim Wilde 80s Show' each weekday evening at 6pm.
+In 2021 the station announced that Kim Wilde would present a custom version of 'The Kim Wilde 80s Show' each weekday at 6pm.
 In addition, the station announced the return of broadcaster Gareth O'Callaghan to its schedule in January 2022.

 Programming is broadcast from its digital studios located at Castleforbes House in Dublin's Docklands area.

+In September 2026, the station stopped playing Ed Sheeran's music after Macklemore was removed from Sheeran's tour following a speech he gave on the Gaza war at a previous stop on the tour.

-Former Presenters
+Former presenters

-The breakfast show was previously presented by PJ and Damien Farrelly, before that Jim McCabe and originally Gareth O'Callaghan.
+The breakfast show was previously presented by PJ Gallagher and Jim MacCabe and before that Damien Farrelly and before that Gareth O'Callaghan.